wnrosenberg/node-pn532/README.md

 # PN532

+>forked from [techniq/node-pn532](https://github.com/techniq/node-pn532). this repo is where I'm "brainstorming" ideas for a third-party NFC device being developed by [Venturetec](https://venturetec.net) where I currently work (as of last update).

 Driver for the PN532 NFC chip.
 Provides an event and promise-based API, and requires either:
 - [node-serialport](https://github.com/voodootikigod/node-serialport)
 - [node-i2c](https://github.com/kelly/node-i2c) (WIP)